TobyMunyard/Weather-App/README.md

 I use the live server extension for VSCode to host the website temporarily, this is what I would reccomend.
 It can be downloaded from the extensions section in VSCode.

 ### Where could I improve?
-* Paint Bucket: Learning more about CSS content.
+* CSS Coding: Learning more about CSS content.
 Even after completing this project I still feel I have many gaps in my knowledge in terms of the different controls CSS offers.
+The difference between justify-content and align-items are still not clear to me but I'm sure with time I will become more familiar.